flyway/flywaydb.org/documentation/configuration/parameters/target.md

 The target version up to which Flyway should consider migrations.
 If set to a value other than `current` or `latest`, this must be a valid migration version (e.g. `2.1`).

+### Targeting migrate

 When migrating forwards, Flyway will apply all migrations up to and including the target version.
 Migrations with a higher version number will be ignored.
 If the target is `current`, then no versioned migrations will be applied but repeatable migrations will be, together with any callbacks.

-When undoing migrations, Flyway will apply all undo scripts down to and including the target version.
-Undo scripts with a lower version number will be ignored.
+### Targeting undo

+When undoing migrations, Flyway works its way up the schema history table (i.e, in reverse applied order), undoing versioned migrations until it gets to one meeting one of these conditions:
+ - The migration's version number is below the target version.
+ - The migration doesn't have a corresponding undo migration.

 Specifying a target version should be done with care, as undo scripts typically destroy database objects.

-Special values:
+### Special values

 - `current`: designates the current version of the schema
 - `latest`: the latest version of the schema, as defined by the migration with the highest version
 - `next`: the next version of the schema, as defined by the first pending migration
 - `<version>?`: {% include teams.html %} Instructs Flyway to not fail if the target version doesn't exist.
 In this case, Flyway will go up to but not beyond the specified target (default: fail if the target version doesn't exist) (e.g.) `target=2.1?`

 ## Default